gnaur/simbot/README.md

 Maps should be saved to the  'simbot_navigation/maps' folder.

-As above the joystick type can be specified and also the optional simulation model name.
+As above the joystick type can be specified and also the optional simulation world file can be used.

 ## Supported Features